Societies, sports, and the Student Union

 All our new students benefit from the very best academic and pastoral support right from the start of their degrees.
-Our fully subsidised Bridging Week allows incoming students to get to grips with life and study at Cambridge just before the start of term.
+Our fully subsidised, week-long Bridging Course is unique to Lucy Cavendish College, and allows incoming students to get to grips with life and study at Cambridge just before the start of term.
 Students meet their new tutors, Directors of Studies and supervisors and hone their academic skills by producing a piece of work for a mini-supervision (in-college small group teaching sessions).

 Our modern, informal campus is a short stroll from the centre of Cambridge, within easy reach of all University departments and facilities.
 The College main site includes a gym, bar, café, social spaces and study areas, music practice facilities and dining hall.
 The library is open 24/7 and our brand new student accommodation offers the very best living experience in a cutting-edge, eco-friendly development.
 There are numerous opportunities to pursue your own interests, including a lively sporting scene and many clubs, societies and teams.